wowsinfo/WoWs-Info-Seven/README.md

 - Show main account on launch
 - Check player stat inside clan
 - Check player clan inside player info
+- Pro logo

 |  IOS | Android | Windows 10 | Mac |
 |:----:|:-------:|:----------:|:----:|
 | 2.99 USD |   1.99 USD |     N/A  | N/A |

 Windows 10 and Mac version will be paid so it does not have any ads and IAP.
+The price for them are 0.99 USD and 1.99 USD respectively.